 At 8 a.m., the fifth named storm of the hurricane season had a top sustained wind speed of 45 mph, down from 75 mph Sunday.
 It was centered 20 miles west of Guantanamo, Cuba, and about 515 miles southeast of Key West.
 It was moving northwest at 12 mph.

 "It has a good chance to regain hurricane status," said Max Mayfield, director of the National Hurricane Center.

-The state of emergency directs counties to activate their emergency management offices and activates the National Guard, among other things.
-Bush canceled several meetings scheduled in New York on Monday, and will remain in Tallahassee to monitor storm developments.
+Bush's state of emergency directed counties to activate emergency management offices and activated the National Guard, among other things.
+The governor canceled a trip to New York on Monday.

-Florida's emergency management center in Tallahassee was partially activated Sunday, and several counties around the state were expected to follow suit Monday.
-Emergency officials encouraged people across the state to monitor the storm, check emergency supplies and disaster plans — a familiar theme, considering seven hurricanes have hit Florida and one has brushed by in the past two years.
+Florida's emergency management center in Tallahassee was partially activated Sunday, and several counties were expected to follow suit.
+People across the state were warned to monitor the storm and check their emergency supplies and disaster plans.

 "Ernesto bears watching," said Mike Stone, spokesman for the Florida Division of Emergency Management.